 The operations and supply chain management minor offers several choices in the elective courses.
 You are encouraged to meet with the operations and supply chain management minor adviser to select the courses that most closely support your career aspirations.

-Declaring an Operations & Supply Chain Management Minor
+Declaring an Operations and Supply Chain Management Minor

 If you have any questions about the minor, please contact Dr. Diane Parente.